canonical/jenkins-k8s-operator/src-docs/jenkins.py.md

 **Returns:**
- True if storage is mounted, False otherwise.
+ True if home directory is mounted and owned by jenkins, False otherwise.

 ---